Zamy846692/SEE/README.md

 ### SEE is a library that provides an ECMAScript (JavaScript) run-time environment.

-Running configure and compiling in the normal way should provide the library 'libsee.a' and a test application, 'see-shell'.
+Running configure and compiling in the normal way should provide the library `libsee.lib` and a test application, `see-shell`.
 I strongly recommend that you have Boehm-gc installed (it's a garbage collector library) otherwise see-shell just uses the non-free'ing malloc().
-Run configure with the '--help' argument to see switches on how to configure it for boehm-gc.
+Run configure with the `--help` argument to see switches on how to configure it for boehm-gc.

 Documentation for development using the SEE library can be found in doc/USAGE.html.
-The 'see-shell' program doubles as an example and demonstration of how the library is intended to be used.
+The `see-shell` program doubles as an example and demonstration of how the library is intended to be used.

 I hope you find this library useful.
 Please send bug reports back to me